In my kitchen, crepes trump tortillas every time.

 Stack finished crepes on a plate until ready to serve.

 Now For The

 Technique demonstrated on video in the Sourdough eCourse.

 - finished crepes

-- coarse salt or other toppings (cinnamon-sugar, herbed seasoning salt)
+- coarse salt or other toppings (cinnamon and sugar, herbed seasoning salt)

-*Unrefined coconut oil is expensive, yes.
-But as long as you don’t let it smoke, and as long as you strain out the solids, the oil can be reused many times over.
+*As long as you don't let coconut oil smoke, and as long as you strain out the solids, the oil can be reused many times over.